clairey-zx81/json-model/BACKLOG.md

 - [ ] c-backend: get pval string into a variable for strcmp unrolling and inlining
 - [ ] c-backend: add number of chunks limit to strcmp optimization
 - [ ] c-backend: strcmp to const inlining and unrolling for all instances
+- [ ] c-backend: more typed cset optimizations?
 - [ ] static: partial discriminator with else?
 - [ ] static: optimize not string cst test?
 - [ ] perf: compute performance overhead globally instead of per run